AndreiTih/andrei-tihoan-homepage/_posts/2023-12-02-hello-boot.md

 thumbnail_path: "projects/bios.jpg"
 excerpt: |
   How does an operating system begin execution?
 That sounds like an awfully complicated question, reserved for tech-wizards of the highest order.
-But in actuality it's a fairly simple exercise a junior dev could complete in a weekend if curious and motivated enough to do so.
+But in reality it's a fairly simple exercise a junior dev could complete in a weekend if curious and motivated enough to do so.
 It's only made complex by lack of documentation or 'tutorials' around the topic...
 ---